Morrisons: CD&R takeover

 In June 2021, Morrisons rejected a £5.5 billion takeover bid from private equity firm Clayton, Dubilier & Rice (CD&R) believing it "significantly undervalued" the company.

 In July 2021 a bid to take over Morrisons, led by US private equity firm, Fortress Investment Group and backed by the Canada Pension Plan and Koch Industries, valuing the company at £6.3 billion ($8.7 billion), was made.
-This bid was provisionally accepted by the board, subject to shareholder approval on 3 July 2021.
+This bid was provisionally accepted by the board, subject to shareholder approval, on 3 July 2021.
 Following the Fortress bid, Apollo Global were considering a bid, leading to speculation of a bidding war, but Apollo Global withdrew and supported the Fortress bid.
 On 6 August 2021, the Fortress-led consortium increased its offer to £6.7 billion ($9.29 billion) after Silchester International Investors, Morrisons largest shareholder, said the previous offer was too low.
 The Morrisons board once again recommended the deal to shareholders.
 However, on 19 August 2021 an improved offer of £7 billion from CD&R was recommended by the board of Morrisons to shareholders; the board dropped its recommendation for Fortress's offer.

 In October 2021 the £7 billion CD&R bid was accepted; the takeover was approved by the High Court on 26 October 2021.

-In May 2022, Morrisons purchased McColl's in a pre-packaged insolvency arrangement with its administrator.
+In May 2022, Morrisons purchased McColl's in a pre-packaged insolvency arrangement with its administrator, with all stores eventually converting to the Morrisons Daily fascia.

 In February 2023, 16 months after the CD&R takeover of the 124-year-old chain, it was reported as having "fallen into a hole that just keeps getting deeper".

-The chain's underlying profits had dropped by 15% to £828m in the year ending 30 October; sales dropped by 4.2% despite prices increasing sharply—implying an even greater loss in volume of sales—for a pre-tax loss of £33m.
-Morrisons' net debt obligations had been £3.2bn before the CD&R takeover, and had increased to £7.5bn.
+The chain's underlying profits had dropped by 15% to £828 million in the year ending 30 October; sales dropped by 4.2% despite prices increasing sharply—implying an even greater loss in volume of sales—for a pre-tax loss of £33 million.
+Morrisons' net debt obligations had been £3.2bn before the CD&R takeover, and had increased to £7.5 billion.
 A former senior Morrisons executive said "[CD&R] paid too much and now they have to claw that back".
 Unlike any other UK supermarket, Morrisons has a manufacturing arm including abattoirs, vegetable packing houses and fish processing plants comprising a vertically integrated supply chain.
 An industry insider suggested that this may be sold, which would mean a complete change of course for the company.